microsoft/CCF/doc/concepts.rst

 Proposals are executed only when the conditions defined in the constitution are met (e.g. a majority of members have voted favourably for that proposal).

-.. note:: Find out more about member governance in the :ref:`Governance <members/index:Governance>` section.
+.. note:: Find out more about member governance in the :doc:`members/index` section.